 Date Published: 08-Sep-2010

-The company is back in Court today following the appointment of an interim examiner last month.
+Galway-based airline, Aer Arann is due back before the High Court today following the appointment of an interim examiner.

 Galway County VEC Chief takes High Court case

 Date Published: 07-May-2013